lihaoyi/macropy/readme.md

 Or just skip ahead to the [Lessons](#lessons) and [Conclusion](#macropy-the-last-refuge-of-the-competent).

 MacroPy is tested to run on [CPython 2.7.2](http://en.wikipedia.org/wiki/CPython).
 It [almost](https://github.com/lihaoyi/macropy/issues/16) runs on [PyPy 1.9](http://pypy.org/), and does not yet work on [Jython](http://www.jython.org/).
 MacroPy is also available on [PyPI](https://pypi.python.org/pypi/MacroPy).

-All of these are advanced language features that each would have been a massive effort to implement in the [CPython](http://en.wikipedia.org/wiki/CPython) interpreter.
-Using macros, the implementation of each feature fits in a single file, often taking less than 100 lines of code.

-*MacroPy is very much a work in progress, for the [MIT](http://web.mit.edu/) class [6.945: Adventures in Advanced Symbolic Programming](http://groups.csail.mit.edu/mac/users/gjs/6.945/).
-Although it is constantly in flux, all of the examples with source code represent already-working functionality.
-The rest will be filled in over the coming weeks.*

 Rough Overview
 ==============